anchore/grype/README.md

 By default, the database is cached on the local filesystem in the directory `$XDG_CACHE_HOME/grype/db/<SCHEMA-VERSION>/`.
 For example, on macOS, the database would be stored in `~/Library/Caches/grype/db/3/`.
 (For more information on XDG paths, refer to the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).)

 You can set the cache directory path using the environment variable `GRYPE_DB_CACHE_DIR`.
+If setting that variable alone does not work, then the `TMPDIR` environment variable might also need to be set.

 #### Data staleness